horans/bootstrap-ao/README.md

 related: `hidden`

 * `hide-mobile`
-description: hide element when browser is smaller than 1024px
+description: hide element when browser's width is smaller than 1024px *(change to your break point)*
 related: `hidden` `hide-desktop`

 * `hide-desktop`
-description: hide element when browser is larger than 1024px
+description: hide element when browser's width is larger than 1024px *(change to your break point)*
 related: `hidden` `hide-mobile`

 #### animation